Canada : Safety by CityCanada - safety as a country

 OVERALL RISK : LOW

 With its very high ranking, Niagara Falls is one of the safest and least dangerous cities in the world.
-The new chain restaurants area and a pedestrian area called Old Falls St is perfectly safe to promenade even at night.
+The new chain restaurant area and a pedestrian area called Old Falls St is perfectly safe to promenade even at night.

 TRANSPORT & TAXIS RISK : LOW